-In line with the Remuneration Policy, the short term incentive plan provides for an annual cash bonus, which depends on three key performance metrics:
+In line with the Remuneration Policy, the short-term incentive plan provides for an annual cash bonus, which depends on three key performance metrics:

 - 40%: Return on capital employed (ROCE)

-- 40%: Operating cash flow
+- 40%: Operating cash flow (OCF)

 - 20%: Individual performance

-The Company's ROCE and operating cash flow in 2017 were significantly above the annual targets set by the Supervisory Board, and therefore the financial bonus targets set by the Supervisory Board were exceeded by the Management Board.
-The individual performance targets set by the Supervisory Board for each Management Board member were also met in 2017.
-The table below shows the target and paid-out annual bonus for the year 2017 as a percentage of base salary per Management Board member.
+The Company's ROCE and OCF in 2018 were significantly above the annual targets set by the Supervisory Board, and therefore the financial bonus targets set by the Supervisory Board were exceeded by the Management Board.
+The individual performance targets set by the Supervisory Board for each Management Board member were also met in 2018.

+The table below shows the target and paid-out annual bonus for the year 2018 as a percentage of base salary per Management Board member.
 The base salary for annual bonus calculation purposes corresponds to full-year base salary.

 ANNUAL BONUS AS A % OF BASE SALARY

-FOR THE YEAR ENDED DECEMBER 31, 2017 TARGET PAYOUT
+FOR THE YEAR ENDED DECEMBER 31, 2018 TARGET PAYOUT

-Dr. Heinz Schimmelbusch 85% 238%
+Dr. Heinz Schimmelbusch 85% 255%

-Eric Jackson 65% 182%
+Eric Jackson 65% 195%

-Jackson Dunckel 65% 182%
+Jackson Dunckel 65% 195%

-LONG TERM INCENTIVES-STOCK OPTIONS
+LONG-TERM INCENTIVES - STOCK OPTIONS

 Dr. Schimmelbusch, Mr. Jackson, and Mr. Dunckel participate in the AMG Management Board Option Plan per the Remuneration Policy.
-In addition, each member of the Management Board participates in the AMG Performance Share Unit Plan adopted as part of the Remuneration Policy in 2009.
-The table on page 36 provides an overview of the options granted under the AMG Management Board Option Plan that are outstanding as of the end of 2017.
-In May 2017, options were granted to the Management Board members pursuant to the Remuneration Policy as part of the long term incentive plan.
+In addition, each member of the Management Board participates in the AMG Performance Share Unit Plan adopted as part of the Remuneration Policy.
+The table on page 32 provides an overview of the options granted under the AMG Management Board Option Plan that are outstanding as of the end of 2018.
+In August 2018, options were granted to the Management Board members pursuant to the Remuneration Policy as part of the long-term incentive plan.
 These options are all conditional and follow the conditions set forth in the Remuneration Policy and are governed by the AMG Management Board Option Plan adopted in 2009.

-LONG TERM INCENTIVES-PERFORMANCE SHARE UNITS
+LONG-TERM INCENTIVES - PERFORMANCE SHARE UNITS

-In 2017, the Supervisory Board awarded Performance Share Units to the Management Board pursuant to the Remuneration Policy.
-The present value of the Performance Share Units (PSU) award for the Management Board members in 2017 is as follows (in thousands):
+In 2018, the Supervisory Board awarded Performance Share Units to the Management Board pursuant to the Remuneration Policy.
+The present value of the Performance Share Units (PSU) award for the Management Board members in 2018 is as follows (in thousands):